-Are you struggling with low libido and find that you are always rejecting sexual advances from your partner?
+Are you struggling with low libido and find that you have no interest in engaging with your partner and are always rejecting his or her sexual advances?
 Or have you experienced a sexual trauma in your past and are now wary about intimacy?
-Alternatively, you might have been shamed, or ashamed, if you weren’t accepted for your sexuality and made to feel it’s wrong.
+Or you might have been shamed if you weren’t accepted for your sexuality and made to feel it’s wrong.
 Whatever it is that is holding you back from a healthy physical relationship, help is at hand.

 We may have learn about contraception and STDs as a teenager at school – a necessary part of adolescence of course.
 Some will pick up the act of sex through porn.
 Too much full-on visual content that lands on a teenager’s lap at a time when our brains are highly influenced and shaped by experiences.

 We drift into adulthood fumbling around through the labyrinth of sexual stimulation, poses and how to achieve the final goal, the orgasm.
 Have you ever learned how to really experience an intimate, trusting and loving connection with a partner?

 When did you last have sex with your partner?

 Over time, intimacy often drops away in couples, regardless of sexual orientation.
 I’ve worked with many couples who own up to not having had sex in a year and sometimes even many years; whilst with others it’s a three times a year occasion.
 Even some newlyweds will say that sex dropped off during their honeymoon and didn’t recover years into their marriage.

 It’s easy to get caught up in a cycle of one partner always initiating intimacy and the other constantly rejecting, leading to sex being effectively “off the menu” or becoming ‘duty sex’.

 Add into this dynamic the possibility that one person may have experienced a sexual trauma (including abuse), either in their childhood, or as an adult and it’s not difficult to understand why they might not be trusting enough to fully open to a new partner.